 Dr Olivier Carcuac is a certified specialist in Periodontics since 2008.
-He is currently a part-time private practioner at My Dental Clinic, at Confident Dubai Palm and at Dr Joy Dental Clinic, in Dubai, UAE.
+He is currently a part-time private practitioner at My Dental Clinic, at ConfiDent Dubai Surgery Clinic and Duval Clinic in Dubai, UAE.

 Dr Carcuac is also an active senior researcher at the Department of Periodontology at the Institue of Odontology, University of Gothenburg, Sweden.
 His research is focused on the pathogenesis and treatment of periodontal and peri-implant diseases.

 RT I & II Recession treatment in the anterior mandible.